orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 #### Introduction

-This feature allows you to configure access to a remote server and to publish, unpublish, and transfer forms between the local and remote server.
+This feature allows you to configure access to a remote server and to make available, make unavailable, and transfer (push/pull) forms between the local and remote server.

 #### Configuration on the local server